 B.A.
 Hons English or Bachelor of Arts Honours in English is an undergraduate English language course.
 English is a West Germanic language that arose in the Anglo-Saxon kingdoms of England and spread into what was to become south-east Scotland under the influence of the Anglian medieval kingdom of Northumbria.
 In B.A.
 Hons.
 English it is taught about the English language and literature that how it came in modern form along with highlighting of many aspects of English society through Drama, Poetry, Novel and Play, etc. Generally, B.A. is three academic year degree course and it may be provided on part time basis by certain institutes.
 The syllabus is being provided both on semester and non semester basis.
 This degree course is immensely valuable in India as the job scopes after the degree are widespread.

 B.A.
 Hons English Eligibility

-The candidates should complete their 10+2 or its equivalent exam in Arts stream.
+The candidates should complete their 10+2 or its equivalent exam in Arts stream from a recognised school Board in the country.

-In various colleges it conducts entrance exams plus interview and percentage of 12th class for the admission of students.
+In various colleges there is an entrance exams plus interview and percentage of 12th class for the admission of students.